The Hold On Ukraine Aid: A Timeline Emerges From Impeachment Probe

 July 19: The Department of Defense has been notified of the hold, according to OMB's Sandy, who told House investigators he was informed of this by OMB political appointee Mike Duffey.
 Sandy said he asked Duffey what the duration of the hold would be "and was told there was not clear guidance on that."
 He also expressed concern to Duffey about the freeze on funds possibly violating the Impoundment Control Act, since it could lead to the expiration of those funds.

-Hours after that phone call takes place, the State Department receives two e-mails from Ukraine's embassy in Washington.
+Hours after that phone call takes place, the State Department receives two emails from Ukraine's embassy in Washington.
 That's according to Laura Cooper, the deputy assistant secretary of defense for Russia, Ukraine and Eurasia.
-"One was received on July 25th, at 2:31 P.M.
-That email said that the Ukrainian embassy and House Foreign Affairs Committee are asking about security assistance," Cooper told the House Intelligence Committee.
-"The second email was received July 25th at 4:25 P.M.
+"One was received on July 25, at 2:31 p.m.
+That email said that the Ukrainian embassy and House foreign affairs committee are asking about security assistance," Cooper told the House intelligence committee.
+"The second email was received July 25 at 4:25 p.m.
 That email said the Hill knows about the [Foreign Military Financing] situation to an extent and so does the Ukrainian embassy."

 July 30: OMB's Sandy is informed he will no longer be approving the holds on Ukraine assistance.
 Instead, he tells House investigators, political appointee Mike Duffey would sign off on such documents.
 "He had an interest in being more involved in daily operations," says Duffey, "and he regarded this responsibility as a way for him to learn more about the specific accounts in his area."